rebelmuffin/rhea-kernel/README.md

 Coming soon, a little convoluted.

 ## MacOS Setup
-You can install the i686-elf-gcc from [homebrew](https://brew.sh) with the command: `brew install i686-elf-gcc`.
-Again, you can use homebrew to install QEMU: `brew install qemu`
+You can use [homebrew](https://brew.sh) to install i686-elf-gcc (GCC with i686-elf as target) and QEMU:

+    brew install i686-elf-gcc
+    brew install qemu

 Unlike the compiler and QEMU, installing GRUB command line tools is trickier.
 You are going to have to clone and compile it yourself from the the [development git repository](https://savannah.gnu.org/projects/grub).

 To compile GRUB, you are going to need [objconv](https://github.com/vertis/objconv) (follow the instructions in repository readme to install) and automake (can be installed using homebrew).

 After you are done installing objconv, you can install GRUB with the following commands:

     brew install automake